TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Discussion

 \subsection{Atmospheric characterization}

 The transiting nature and short orbital periods of these planets make them possible targets for atmospheric characterization.
 We assess their feasibility using the transmission and emission spectroscopy metrics (TSM and ESM) defined by \citet{kempton_framework_2018}.
-Both planets show potential for atmospheric follow-up, although they may be less favorable than some well-known hot Jupiters.
+Both planets show potential for atmospheric follow-up, although they may be less favourable than some well-known hot Jupiters.
 TOI-3288 b has an ESM of 104, a TSM of 30, and a scale height of 117 km.
 TOI-4666 b has an ESM of 77, a TSM of 109, and a scale height of 309 km.
 The latter may be particularly interesting, as it orbits an early M dwarf and is classified as a warm Jupiter.
 However, their magnitudes ($V\sim15$, $J\sim12$, $H\sim11$) may limit the availability of facilities for high-resolution spectroscopic follow-up.
 While warm Jupiters are typically harder to study, the ELT will enable this.
-Future ANDES and METIS, aim to characterize smaller and warmer planets than the typical ultra-hot Jupiters.
+The upcoming ELT spectrographs ANDES and METIS aim to characterize smaller and warmer planets than the typical ultra-hot Jupiters.
+As giant planets around M dwarfs are rare, and only a handful have favourable conditions for atmospheric follow-up, TOI-3288 b and TOI-4666 b stand out as valuable opportunities to probe giant-planet atmospheres in the low-mass-star regime.